Michael Honke, MA, MFT, CDWF

 Seeking survival makes sense, of course, but what we really all want is to thrive.
 We want to thrive as individuals and we want to thrive in our significant partnerships.
 Our automatic responses may have at some point helped us "survive;" they were valuable and helped us cope, but they are holding us back and are certainly keeping us from thriving now.
 Why settle for living emotionally and relationally small lives?
 If we can learn to respond from a place of honesty and vulnerability, literally from our heart versus from a place of fear and use this to make good choices rather than reacting with our old, ineffectual automatic response patterns, we will without question have better relationships and will gain more spontaneity, authenticity, and vibrancy from life.

-One of the most important things in therapeutic process is having a relationship with the therapist that feels right to you because this relationship is a major part of what helps you get to where you want to go.
-I offer a FREE, one hour consultation visit where you can discuss with me what brings you to counseling at this point in your life.
-This allows you to get a sense of who I am, how I work, and whether you feel we are a fit.
-Most people have busy and hectic work schedules during the day, and I have evening hours available to ensure that support is available when it is needed.
-This is your sanctuary.
-I want you to feel supported and empowered.
-If it's determined that we are a fit, I would consider it an honor to accompany you on your journey toward living the life you want.
+One of the most important things in the therapeutic process is having a relationship with the therapist that feels right to you because this relationship is a major part of what helps you get to where you want to go.
+Our first meeting is an opportunity for you to see if who I am and how work is a fit for you.
+I charge my fee for our first session only if you feel that it is a good fit, and if not, there will be no charge and I will offer a referral that I think may be more of what you are looking for.
+I would consider it an honor to accompany you on your journey toward living the life you want.
 I have been honored to bear witness to and am repeatedly humbled by the powerful and profound transformation clients experience while in therapy.
-I intend to make every effort toward developing a therapeutic relationship that feels safe and where it's okay and perfect just to start where you are, and be where you are without any judgment.
-I want you to know that your feelings matter, that you matter, that your story is important, and your needs, goals, and well-being are of the utmost importance to
+I intend to make every effort toward developing a therapeutic relationship that feels safe, supportive, and empowering, and where you can feel that it's okay just to start where you are and be where you are without any judgement.
+I want you to know that your feelings matter, that you matter, that your story is important, and your needs, goals, and well-being are of the utmost importance.

 It is in this environment that therapy has the best chance for being a wonderful process for coming home to yourself and living from your heart.